GauravMKedia/animation-collections/CONTRIBUTING.md

 ## How to Contribute?

 - Fork this repository
-- Add a new animation with its gif or solve an existing issue
+- Add a new animation, create it gif and upload it on https://img.doerig.dev/ and get the gif link, or solve an existing issue.
 - Add your contribution detail to data.js file
 - Create a pull request